benduran/package-bundler/README.md

 ```

 ### plugins
 [esbuild](https://esbuild.github.io/plugins/) supports plugins for adapting builds to your needs. `package-bundler` allows you to provide your own plugins to enrich the sensible defaults provided by `package-bundler`.
-To do this, you can create a file named `package-bundler.plugins.js` in your repository (or whenever your CWD will be when building with `package-bundler`).
+To do this, you can create a file named `package-bundler.plugins.cjs` (**NOTE the `.cjs` extension**) in your repository (or whenever your CWD will be when building with `package-bundler`).
 This file should have the following format:

 ```javascript
 module.exports = {